 - Easy to perform (no sample pre-treatment required in most of the cases)

-- Can be used in the field or rural settings: stability over a wide range of environmental conditions and very long shelf life.
+- Can be used in the field or rural settings: stability over a wide range of environmental conditions and a very long shelf life.

 - Mostly qualitative or semi-quantitative